-Student work
+Other Context

+District/School Priorities LCAP, Dashboard

 What data will you collect?

 What will this data tell you?

-Who will collect it?
+Who will collect the data?

 By when?

-District/School prioritie LCAP, Dashboard
+District/School Demographics

 What data will you collect?

 What will this data tell you?

-Who will collect it?
+Who will collect the data?

 By when?

-Stakeholder Perceptions Focus groups, Interviews, Survey
+Stakeholder Perceptions

 What data will you collect?

 What will this data tell you?

-Who will collect it?
+Who will collect the data?

 By when?

 Additional Data

 What data will you collect?

 What will this data tell you?

-Who will collect it?
+Who will collect the data?

 By when?